pgeu/pgeu-system/docs/confreg/configuring.md

 : List of registered users who work with [checking in users](tickets) on arrival.
 This must be registered users.

+Jinja templates enabled
+: Indicate if jinja templating is active for this conference.
+This can only be enabled if the *jinja directory* setting is enabled in the [superuser settings](super_conference), but can then be independently turned on and off by a non-superuser.

 Width of HTML schedule
 : Width in pixels of the built-in HTML schedule.
 This only controls the "old style" HTML schedule, which is normally overridden by the